 "I learned the hard way,” admitted Len Rossi.
 "The pretty rough way."

-Before Len Rossi turned pro, he wrestled semi-professional in what were called “Smokers.”
-During the ‘40s, these were clandestine clubs exclusively for men, where smoking and drinking were allowed while brutish boxing and wrestling exhibitions played out in front of them.
+Before Len Rossi turned pro, he wrestled semi-professional in what were called "Smokers."
+During the ‘40s, these were clandestine clubs exclusively for men, where smoking and drinking were allowed while brutish boxing and wrestling exhibitions played out before them.

 "Some of those drunks would jump in the ring, and it became like a street fight where you were fighting for your life," said Len Rossi.
 "Afterwards, the people would throw coins into the ring, and the wrestlers would split the money."